ceva24/ceva24.dev/posts/hibernate-grails-caching.md

 ---
-title: "Hibernate Caching in Grails with Ehcache"
+title: "Grails: Hibernate Caching with Ehcache"
 date: "2017-11-14"
 ---

 For a while I’ve ignored Grails’ caching options, often thinking “well even if they’re not optimised, at least they’re doing something”.
 But I spent some time recently trying to minimise a delay on querying some relatively static data, and diving into caching was a part of this.

-### Sample application
+### Sample Application

 Consider a Grails 3 application with the following domain: